onap/cps/docs/architecture.rst

 The Configuration Persistence Service (CPS) provides storage for run-time configuration and operational parameters that need to be used by ONAP.

-In this release the CPS is a stand-alone component.
+In this release the CPS is released with new components which both depend on CPS-Core Cps-Temporal and NCMP, which in turn depends on the DMI-Plugin.

 Project page describing eventual scope and ambition is here:
 `Configuration Persistence Service Project <https://wiki.onap.org/display/DW/Configuration+Persistence+Service+Project>`_

-This page reflects the state for Honolulu-R8 release.
+This page reflects the state for Istanbul-R9 release.

 .. image:: _static/cps-r8-arch-diagram.png